-of bilingual or ESL services with the parent/family member.
-Send Parental and Approval of Placement if there is a change in program services.
+ation of bilingual or ESL services with the parent/family member.
+Send Parental tion and Approval of Placement if there is a change in program services and efits of bilingual education.

-on into the Texas Student Data System (TSDS) using the appropriate PEIMS brought in by the student to provide background information.
+mation into the TSDS PEIMS, using the appropriate TEDS codes outlined in this tion brought in by the student to provide background information.

-NG FROM OUTSIDE OF TEXAS
+RRING FROM OUTSIDE OF TEXAS

-cates that the student was previously enrolled in a Texas school by checking r any other databases if applicable.
-If the student had any time been in a the procedures listed above for "Students Transferring From Another Texas identification process as outlined in the section of this document titled "Upon Public School".

-on into the Texas Student Data System (TSDS) using the appropriate PEIMS ed to ARD Committee and LPAC Collaboration.
+indicates that the student was previously enrolled in a Texas school by checking S PEIMS or any other databases if applicable.
+If the student had any time been in a ow the procedures listed above for "Students Transferring From Another Texas ide identification process as outlined in the section of this document titled "Upon ation into the TSDS PEIMS, using the appropriate TEDS codes outlined in this elated to ARD Committee and LPAC Collaboration.

-OUGH SPECIAL EDUCATION (NEW AND TRANSFER)
+HROUGH SPECIAL EDUCATION (NEW AND TRANSFER)

-ad process for identifying emergent bilingual students (as described above). entification as an EB student and placement in language program services in the basis of a student's disability.
+lished process for identifying emergent bilingual students (as described above). at identification as an EB student and placement in language program services ly on the basis of a student's disability.

-on into the Texas Student Data System (TSDS) using the appropriate PEIMS

-Resources Note: Terminology updates related to the 2021 legislative session Framework Training Resources.
+nation into the TSDS PEIMS, using the appropriate TEDS codes outlined in this ing Resources Note: Terminology updates related to the 2021 legislative session AC Framework Training Resources.

-Learner Reclassification Criteria and Guidance
+plish Learner Reclassification Criteria and Guidance